Legacy of Violence

 Legacy of Violence: A History of the British Empire is a 2022 nonfiction history book by American historian and professor Caroline Elkins.
-It covers the history of the British Empire from the Bengal Famine of 1770, to the days of Prime Minister Winston Churchill, up until the late 1950s and early 1960s.
+The book covers the history of the British Empire from the Great Bengal famine of 1770 through the post-World War II period of recurring end-of-empire insurgencies up until the present-day, including the Mau Mau High Court case and the ongoing imperial history wars.
+The book was short-listed for the 2022 Baillie Gifford Prize for Non-Fiction.

 Background

-Caroline Elkins' first book was Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya (2005), for which she won the 2006 Pulitzer Prize for General Nonfiction.
-Imperial Reckoning examines human rights abuses in British detention facilities in Kenya during the Mau Mau rebellion.
-Elkins states that she wrote Legacy of Violence to respond to unanswered questions which had been raised in Imperial Reckoning.
-Elkins describes her research for Legacy of Violence as "arduous," in part because there were so many missing documents relating to the detention camps or to colonial Kenya in general.
+Caroline Elkins' first book, for which she won the 2006 Pulitzer Prize for General Nonfiction, was Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya (2005), examines human rights abuses in British detention facilities in Kenya during the Mau Mau rebellion.
+Elkins says that she started writing Legacy of Violence to answer questions which had been raised in Imperial Reckoning.
+Elkins describes her research for Legacy of Violence as "arduous," in part because there were many missing documents relating to the detention camps, and British-controlled colonial Kenya in general.
 In 2009, four years after the publication of Imperial Reckoning, five survivors of the British detention camps in Kenya had sued the British government, and Elkins had appeared as an expert witness on the survivors' behalf.
 During the investigation, the British Foreign and Commonwealth Office (FCO) discovered 300 boxes of documents relating to the British detention facilities.
 Elkins began research for Legacy of Violence shortly after, combing through both the newly released documents as well as 8,800 files from 36 other colonies, and expanding her research to pre-World War II Britain.

 Overview

-Legacy of Violence is a comprehensive and meticulously researched account of the violent and oppressive practices of the British Empire throughout its history.
-The book challenges the traditional narrative of the empire as a benign and civilizing force and instead presents a damning indictment of its brutal tactics and exploitative policies.

 Elkins begins by examining the impact of British colonization on Kenya, where the empire's policies of forced labor, land confiscation, and repression led to a brutal campaign of violence against the indigenous population.
-She details the horrific practices of the British administration, including the use of concentration camps, torture, and summary executions.
+She details the horrific practices of the British colonial administration, including the use of concentration camps, torture, and summary executions.

-The book then expands to examine the broader legacy of the British Empire, exploring its impact on other countries such as India and Ireland.
-Elkins highlights the ways in which the empire used violence and coercion to maintain control over its subjects, resulting in deep-seated trauma, conflict, and inequality.

-Throughout the book, Elkins exposes the often hidden and overlooked atrocities committed by the British Empire, including massacres, forced sterilization, and the use of chemical weapons.
-She also challenges the myths and justifications used to justify British colonialism, such as the idea of the "civilizing mission" and the supposed superiority of British culture.